GSA-TTS/identity-handbook/_articles/platform-gitlab-env-deploy.md

 environments for deploys/tests.

 As you check
-in code to your `stages/<environment>` branch, Gitlab will notice and kick off a pipeline.
+in code to your `stages/<environment>` branch, GitLab will notice and kick off a pipeline.
 It will run a deploy job that is tagged for `<environment>-env-runner`.
 The `env_deploy` image contains all of the terraform binaries/providers/etc that it needs to do a self-contained